ukropj/board-games/AnimalAgricola/deploy/readme.txt

 ### Extra actions

  - When a special building gives you an extra action:

  	- it may be invoked immediately (e.g. "Fence Manufacturer")
  	- you may be prompted later, when the action can be performed (e.g. "Home Workshop")
- 	- a button may appear besides your farm to activate the action when you want (e.g. "Animal Trader")
+ 	- a button may appear besides your farm to activate the action whenever you want (e.g. "Assembly Hall")

 ### Undo/Redo

  - There is no limit - you can undo any number of actions/turns.
  - Undo/redo does not remember exact placements of your animals.

  	- Game will maintain the correct number of animals, but their positions may change.
  	- You will need to reposition your animals manually after redoing an animal-related action.